Building a Balatro-lite game with vanilla web tech

 • Pisces: only counts the lowest 5 ranks

-Boss blinds reuse the prototype/base ship sprite for each zodiac, with intro and outro animations when the blind starts and completes.
+Boss blinds reuse the prototype/base ship sprite for each zodiac, with intro/outro animations, and feedback during the blind.

 Tech stack